gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ---

 The Gatsby community is building out a more comprehensive Docs section.
-It will be full of relevant articles written to be easily understood by the many people who love building with Gatsby.
+It will be full of relevant articles written to be more understood by the many people who love building with Gatsby.

 The community plans, writes, and maintains these Docs on GitHub.